By: Kumudika Perera

 EIA: The Guardian of Environs

 The National Environmental Act, No. 47 of 1980 as amended defines ‘Environmental Impact Assessment’ (EIA) as a written, cost-benefit analysis of a predicted environmental project, containing a description of avoidable and unavoidable, adverse environmental effects the project would cause, the alternatives available and why the alternatives were rejected.
-An EIA has to be conducted at the project stage of the proposed activity if it qualifies as a prescribed project under Gazette Notification No. 772/22 dated 18th June 1993 as amended and the Project Approving Agencies (PAAs) are mentioned in Gazette Notification No. 859/14 dated 16th February 1995.
+An EIA has to be conducted at the project stage of the proposed activity if it qualifies as a prescribed project under Gazette Extraordinary Notification No. 772/22 dated 24th June 1993 as amended and the Project Approving Agencies (PAAs) are mentioned in Gazette Extraordinary Notification No. 859/14 dated 23rd February 1995 as amended.

-The concept of EIA is based on Precautionary Principle and Sustainable Development, so that material development would not harm the ecology.
+The concept of EIA is based on inter alia Precautionary Principle and Sustainable Development whereby material development would not harm the ecology.
 Simply, EIA stands as a bulwark against errant development projects.

 - Preliminary Information